Proposed Environmental Reserve Bylaw

-Lac La Biche County has drafted an Environmental Reserve Bylaw, to address encroachments, to supplement existing policy and to help protect our shorelines and water bodies.
+Lac La Biche County has drafted a proposed Environmental Reserve Bylaw, to address encroachments, to supplement existing policy and to help protect our shorelines and water bodies.

 When land is subdivided, Lac La Biche County may require a portion of it to be set aside as a municipal reserve or an environmental reserve.
 These lands are then owned by the County, and activities taking place on them are regulated by municipal and provincial legislation.
 This is in accordance with Alberta's Municipal Government Act.